 How To Make The Most Of Christmas In Lapland Finland

-If all you want to do is head to Lapland, take a reindeer sleigh ride and a 5-minute sit down with Saint Nick, you can do that in a day-trip to Rovaniemi.
+If all you want to do is head to Lapland, take a reindeer sleigh ride, and a 5-minute sit down with Saint Nick, you can do that in a day trip to Rovaniemi.
 But you’ll be exhausted, and will have only seen a tiny fraction of what this incredible region has to offer.
-Get a postcard-perfect cabin rental and experience the polar night the way it deserves.
+Instead, get a postcard-perfect cabin rental and experience the polar night the way it deserves.
 There are so many things to do in Finnish Lapland that you won’t get bored.
 I promise!